Naveenkumar-cmd/console-voting-application/README.md

 Voting Engine: Allows users to cast votes for any of the five parties via intuitive console menus, with real-time vote tallies.

-Admin Authentication: Implements a simple username/password check to restrict access to administrative functions.
+Admin Authentication: Implements a simple password check to restrict access to administrative functions.

-Voting Control: Enables the authenticated administrator to pause, resume, or terminate the voting session at any point.
+Voting Control: Enables the authenticated administrator to resume or terminate the voting session at any point.

 Result Publication: Upon completion, the admin can generate a summary report that automatically detects and handles both a clear-win scenario (highest vote count) and tie situations, displaying tied parties when a draw occurs.